Important Notice to Mariners

 Rated - moderately strenuous

-Map - Arizona Hot Springs Hiking Trail Map (PDF)
+Map - Arizona Hot Spring Trail Map and Description (PDF) NEW SPRING 2014!

 Hike down a spectacular volcanic canyon to the Colorado River below Hoover Dam and relax in a pleasant hot spring in a nearby side canyon.